 Each session will include a Key Note lecture (45+15 minutes), some few short talks (10+5 minutes), and plenty of posters.
 Posters will also be orally presented as flash-talks (5 minutes) and they will be exhibited throughout the meeting.

 Additionally, there will be a Roundtable session.
-More information to come on the LAST CALL.
+More information on the PRE WORKSHOP PROCEEDINGS.

 General contact & committees